-One of the first reports to reference in assessing vulnerability to structures during flooding is the State of Wisconsin Repetitive Loss Report.
-This Report provides the status of repetitive loss structures by community.
-FEMA, through the Federal Insurance Administration, classifies a repetitive loss structure "when more than one flood insurance claim of at least \$1,000 is made within a ten-year period."
 The information is used as a floodplain management tool and to supplement information provided by communities for flood mitigation grants administrated WEM.
 According to the report, there are no repetitive loss structures in Lincoln County.
 Since no structures are listed in the Repetitive Loss Report, structures within floodplains were analyzed.
 The floodplain boundaries (as well as the watershed boundaries) within Lincoln County are shown on Map 4.
 These areas are generally located along the Wisconsin River and its major tributaries.

-Table 14 shows the number of structures in each municipality identified "vulnerable as to flooding" according to proximity to floodplains.
-There were a total of 268 structures identified as within the designated floodplain boundaries (see Map 9). by the NCWRPC following the methodology below.
+Table 14 shows the number of structures in each municipality identified as "vulnerable to flooding" according to proximity to floodplains.
+There were a total of 268 structures identified as within the designated floodplain boundaries (see Map 9). by the NCWRPC following the methodology below: